hbang/Condor/README.md

 * TweetDeck Enhancer has, in the past, changed majorly every few months or so.
 I just want something that works.

 ## License
-Unknown.
-There was no license on the original TweetDeck Enhancer project.
+Condor is licensed under The MIT License.
+See <LICENSE>.

-Bird glyph is by James Keuning from [The Noun Project](http://thenounproject.com/term/bird/7132/).
+Bird glyph in icon is by James Keuning from [The Noun Project](http://thenounproject.com/term/bird/7132/).